 We leave it to rest for an hour and see that the breadfruit has captured the colour of the turmeric.

 Next step!
-Fry the breadfruit in a oil.
+Fry the breadfruit in oil.
 Deep frying is best.
 But given the quantity of oil it uses, we prefer to shallow fry.
-Another difference – deep fry the breadfruit if you want them extra crispy, shallow fry if you like the crispy outside and mulchy inside taste.
+Another difference – deep fry the breadfruit if you want them extra crispy, shallow fry if you like them crispy outside and mulchy inside taste.

 If you have leftover breadfruit after a few days, (which we sometimes do, because we make a lot of chips at once), here’s what you can do with them.